 This course includes the study of language and literature, composition, usage, grammar, library research skills, oral communication and vocabulary development.
-Students should expect to engage in the critical analysis of numerous literary works.
+Students should expect to engage in the critical skills, oral communication and vocabulary development.
+Students should expect to engage in the critical analysis of numerous fiction and non-fiction works.

-ENGLISH I - CPX
+ENGLISH I - CPX 9 1